Springworks/spark-partner-service-client/README.md

 }
 ```

-`spark-oidc-client` is storing already encrypted values by modified `client_secret`, but we recommend you to encrypt your session cookies by more secure key.

 ### How to use sdk

 To use `spark-oidc-client` sdk you need to create an instance of `SparkOidcClient` class with predefined [OidcClientOptions](#oidc_client_options):